reidmit/website/content/projects/hashtag-lonely.md

 The robot is powered by an Arduino running some [Processing](https://processing.org/) code that uses [OpenCV](https://github.com/atduskgreg/opencv-processing) for face detection and the Twitter API for posting online.

-This was my final project for a class called "Robotics, Digital Media, & the Environment."
+This was my final project for a class called Robotics, Digital Media, & the Environment.
 We showed our work in a student gallery at the end of the semester, which is where the video below was shot.
 You can see its real tweets here: [@hashtag_lonely](https://twitter.com/hashtag_lonely).

 {{< vimeo-16x9 93522322 >}}